DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         - e.g. a publicly traded company will have a more rigorous internal auditing strategy than a privately held company
     - Designing the audit strategy should include laying out applicable regulatory requirements and compliance goals
     - Internal audits are performed by an organization’s internal audit staff and are typically intended for internal audiences
+    - It is entirely appropriate to distribute internal audit reports to anyone in the organization who has a valid need to know.
+This may include both management and individual contributors responsible for remediating issues as well as board members charged with oversight
 - 6.1.2 🔴External
     - An external audit strategy should complement the internal strategy, providing regular checks to ensure that procedures are being followed and the organization is meeting its compliance goals
     - External audits are performed by an outside auditing firm